Hi, I’m Jamie. For the past 10 years, it’s been my family’s passion to make life easier for those with food allergies.

 - We home school even though we live just 4 blocks from the neighborhood school.

 - My son didn’t eat food prepared by anyone except four family members until OIT at age 12.

 - We were particular about childcare, trusting only a few people with our son’s care until OIT.

 Some of our life choices are unconventional, and we are always tweaking how we do things.
 But each allergy family must make their own choices based on their own comfort levels and circumstances.
 We do not judge anyone’s decisions about how to lovingly keep their allergic children safe.

-EMAIL NEWSLETTER: Get an allergy-friendly recipe in your email each week.
+EMAIL NEWSLETTER: Get allergy-friendly recipes in your email each week.

-PINTEREST: Follow our allergy boards with lots of easy recipes.
+PINTEREST: Follow our allergy boards with lots of inspiration.